AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 - The default timeout for lambda is 3 seconds.
 The maximum allowed value is 900 seconds(15 min).

 - Create an event source mapping to tell Lambda to send records from your stream to a Lambda function.
 You can create multiple event source mappings to process the same data with multiple Lambda functions, or process items from multiple streams with a single function.
+  - The configuration of the event source mapping for stream-based services **DynamoDB, Kinesis and Amazon SQS** is made on the **Lambda side**.

 - For Lambda functions that process Kinesis or DynamoDB streams, **the number of shards is the unit of concurrency**.
 If your stream has 100 active shards, there will be at most 100 Lambda function invocations running concurrently.
 This is because Lambda processes each shard’s events in sequence.